aicenter/simod/README.md

 	 Datasets we used are [here](https://data.cityofnewyork.us/dataset/Yellow-Tripdata-2015-January-June/2yzn-sicd)
 	 (2.8GB) and [here](https://data.cityofnewyork.us/Transportation/2014-Yellow-Taxi-Trip-Data/gkne-dk5s) (5.8GB).

-   2. Go to the cloned Demand processing project (demand_processing/) directory and edit config.py file according to your project.
+   2. Go to the cloned Demand processing directory and edit `config.py` file according to your project.
-	Specifically, in `data_dir` specify the path to your downloaded data in `.csv` format)
+	Specifically, in `data_dir` specify the path to the folder with the downloaded demand files.

-   3. Run the processing script:

-      ```
-      python3 trips_process.py
-      ```

-Finally, you should have a `trips.txt` in the specified data directory.
+   3. Run the processing script: `python3 trips_process.py`.
+You should see a `trips.txt` in the specified data directory.
+This file contains demands for the simulation.
-This file contains demands for the simulation, you need to move it to **data_folder** from step 1.
+   4. Finally, you need to move the `trips.txt` to <data_dir> specified in the Amodsim config.

-   ​	*For additional information see readme in https://github.com/horychtom/demand-processing repository.*
+   ​	*For additional information see the demand processign readme in https://github.com/horychtom/demand-processing repository.*

-## Create Stations
+### Create Stations
 Stations are nodes on map where the vehicles are parked.
 The simulation requires a `station_positions.csv` file that contains two columns: first column that contains the node index where the station is located, and the second column is the number of vehicles in the station.